ScilifelabDataCentre/scilifelab-ai-agent-mcp-workshop-2026-06-09/README.md

 ### Step 3: Pull and Run the Workshop Images

 We strongly recommend pulling the pre-built images from Docker Hub.
 This is the fastest way to get started and is the only setup we will support during the workshop.

+> ⚠️ **Pulling pre-built images from Docker Hub** is the only setup we will support during the workshop due to time constraints.

 #### Session 1: LangGraph Agent Development